 The more she talks the more you will find out about her.

 If you are happy with the first interview then ask the Nanny to come back for a 2nd interview and to spend time with you and your child/children.
 When you have decided on the right nanny try and spend a few days as a ‘hand over period’ with him/her before you return to work (if you are going to) so that you can get to know each other.
-This will also give her a chance to establish a relationship with the child/children and have an understanding of their routine before being left in sole charge, or if you are replacing a Nanny it is always a good idea to have at least a week of hand over.
+This will also give her a chance to establish a relationship with the child/children and have an understanding of their routine before being left in sole charge, or if you are replacing a Nanny it is always a good idea to have a few days of hand over.
 If you feel the Nanny is not suitable for your family please contact us with your concerns.

 Below is an outline of a typical Nanny job, it is for you to refer to when drawing up your contracts and so that you know a little of what to expect.
 We advise you to have a contract so that both parties have something to refer back to if any problems or issues arise.
 We also have a sample contract if you would like to see one.